jraslab/jraslab.github.io/_pages/people.md

 ## Emma Horton – Research Technologist
 ![image-left](/assets/images/Emma-web.jpg){: .align-left} Emma was raised in the Pacific Northwest and loved it so much she decided to stick around for college and now for post undergrad work.
 She received two degrees from the University of Washington, one in Biochemistry and the other in Molecular, Cellular and Developmental Biology.
 She has plans to attend graduate school in the future, but she is currently continuing her stay at UW as a lab tech on Jeff Rasmussen's team investigating epidermal interactions with axons.
 Outside of academia, her hobbies include singing/songwriting, anything crafty, and snowboarding as much as possible.

-## Rosalind Bump – MCB rotation student
+## Rosalind Bump – MCB Rotation Student
 ![image-left](/assets/images/Rosalind-web.jpg){: .align-left} Rosalind is a first year graduate student in the UW MCB program.
 She earned her BS in Molecular Environmental Biology from UC Berkeley, where she became fascinated by ecosystem dynamics, public health equity, and tissue regeneration alike.

 After graduation, she moved to San Diego to work in Jesse Dixon's lab at the Salk Institute.
 There, she delved into the world of chromatin architecture and genomics, riddling through ways to improve the detection and treatment of pediatric leukemias.